Will Having Low Oil Cause Car to Fail Emissions

 When your engine needs oil, it sends a signal to your car’s computer.
 The computer then uses that information to figure out how much oil to send to the engine.
 If your oil level is too low, the computer will use more fuel to try and get the engine running, which can cause excessive emissions from your car.
 Here are some specific consequences of having a low oil level:

-See also Why My Car Lights Wont Turn Off
+See also Why Should I Use Synthetic Oil in My Car

 -Your car might not start.
 This can be caused by a number of things, including a lack of power in the engine or an overworked ignition system.
 If you have trouble starting your car in cold weather, it might be due to a low oil level.